Return to Campus Policy

 - Voluntary self-isolation due to a suspected exposure to COVID-19, or the presence of symptoms of respiratory illness

-- If diagnosed with COVID-19, a faculty or staff member must provide notification immediately by filing an online report or by contacting the University’s Director of Environmental Health and Safety.
+- Current testing protocols applicable to faculty and staff will be posted on the COVID-19 website here.
+If diagnosed with COVID-19, a faculty or staff member must provide notification immediately by filing an online report or by contacting the University’s Director of Environmental Health and Safety.
 Staff should then contact their manager and the Office of Human Resources to request leave.
 Faculty should contact their dean or department chair.

 - In the event of a positive or suspected COVID-19 diagnosis, staff and faculty are required to cooperate fully with the University’s self-isolation, contact tracing, and notification protocols, in alignment with the Centers for Disease Control and Prevention (CDC) and the Illinois Department of Public Health (IDPH).